Venue

 Hidden Door specialises in finding forgotten spaces for our arts festival, which can mean they’re not always immediately on your radar.
 If you’ve found this page, you’re a step closer to finding our festival…

-How to find our 2023 venue
+About our 2023 venue

 Hidden Door 2023 will be taking over the former Scottish Widows complex at 15 Dalkeith Road in Edinburgh for a five-day immersive event.